-Project Name.
-EXAMPLE: Rehabilitate runway.
-Airport Name (3 letter or number airport code), City, State (2 letter postal code).

-- NOTE: This description may be used to list the project in the House report and should be as accurate as possible to ensure that the funding is provided to the correct project and location. - 2.
+- 1. Airport Recipient and Project Name. - EXAMPLE: Rehabilitate runway.
+Airport Name (3 letter or number airport code), City, State (2 letter postal code). - NOTE: This description may be used to list the project in the House report and should be as accurate as possible to ensure that the funding is provided to the correct project and location. - 2.
 General description of the project and why it is needed. - 3.
+Was this project funded within this account in the FY25 House Transportation-HUD bill?
+(Y/N) - a.
+If yes, please provide the title of the project, and the page number it appeared on, as it shows in the table in the back of House Report 118-584. - 4.
 Has the airport sponsor provided assurances that the project is eligible under AIP statutes?
-Airport sponsors should engage with their Federal Aviation Administration Airport District Offices to ensure eligibility under statutory requirements. - 4.
-What are the benefits of this project and why is it a priority? - Amount requested for the Community Project Funding for fiscal year 2025, and the total project cost. - 6.
-Estimated start and completion dates. - 7.
+Airport sponsors should engage with their Federal Aviation Administration Airport District Offices to ensure eligibility under statutory requirements. - 5.
+What are the benefits of this project and why is it a priority? - 6.
+Amount requested for the Community Project Funding for fiscal year 2026, and the total project cost. - 7.
+Estimated start and completion dates. - 8.
 Does the project have other public (federal, state, local) and/or private funds for the required cost-share and committed for the forecasted operations and maintenance costs?
-What is the source and amount of those funds? - 8.
+What is the source and amount of those funds? - 9.
 Has the airport submitted a grant application for this same project to FAA?